natario1/CameraView/docs/_posts/2018-12-20-changelog.md

 ### v2.0.0-rc1

-This is likely to be the final release before v2.
+This is likely to be the last release before v2.0.0.

 - New: support for watermarks and animated overlays ([docs](../docs/watermarks-and-overlays.html)), thanks to [@RAN3000][RAN3000] ([#502][502], [#421][421])
 - New: added `onVideoRecordingStart()` to be notified when video recording starts, thanks to [@agrawalsuneet][agrawalsuneet] ([#498][498])